Saustav2030/Demo_Projects-HACKATHON-/README.md

 404-Not_Found

 ### Team Members:
-- Saustav Chakraborty (Role: Admin) ([GitHub](https://github.com/Saustav2030) / [LinkedIn](https://www.linkedin.com/in/saustav-chakraborty-26239b211/)
+- Saustav Chakraborty (Role: Admin) ([GitHub](https://github.com/Saustav2030) / [LinkedIn](https://www.linkedin.com/in/saustav-chakraborty-26239b211/))
 - Nupur Sonowal
 - Mujahid Khan

 ### Your Approach:
-- Why you chose this problem
+- Why you chose this problem: I wanted my first hackathon project to stand for something impactful.
+Helping farmers gain visibility and control over their own produce sales was a cause that felt worth building for.

-- Key challenges you addressed
+- Key challenges you addressed: Role-based authentication, admin-controlled listings, and building a user-friendly interface that even non-tech-savvy farmers could navigate—all using pure PHP and MySQL with no frameworks.
+Also, managing usability while keeping it visually appealing was a big focus.

-- Any pivots, brainstorms, or breakthroughs during hacking
+- Any pivots, brainstorms, or breakthroughs during hacking: Initially planned just buyer-seller listing, but later pivoted to include admin moderation to ensure quality and trust.
+Also brainstormed the day/night mode and loading animations mid-way to make the experience more polished and modern.

 ---